top of page

 When to Go

-Oktoberfest runs for 16 to 18 days from mid-September until the beginning of October every year.
-We attended during the first week and had an amazing time.
-A tip that we received from a German friend we met during our June 2016 trip was to go to the festival during the first ten days.
-The beer and food is at its freshest, and visitors, locals, and vendors are happily kicking off the festivities.
+Oktoberfest runs from mid-September until the beginning of October.
+A tip that we received from a German friend was to go to the festival during the first ten days.
+The beer and food are at their freshest, and the vendors are happily kicking off the festivities (they aren't burnt out yet.)
+We attended during the first week of 2017's festival and had an amazing time.

 Here are the upcoming Oktoberfest dates.....